 North Ayrshire Council is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.

 Some PDF documents are not fully accessible to screen reader software.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

-We aim to provide accessible alternatives of forms and documents by the end of 2020.
-The remaining documents, published before 23 September 2018, fall outside the regulations, but will be reviewed as part of the website annual review process.
+We are working toward providing accessible alternatives of forms and documents.
+Documents, published before 23 September 2018, fall outside the regulations, but will be reviewed as part of the website annual review process.

 Some documents, created by 3rd parties on behalf of North Ayrshire Council, or created using a 3rd party portal (eg licensing applications notices) may not be fully accessible.

 The Hotjar software we use to collect user feedback is not accessible as it fails WCAG 2.1 success criterion 3.3.2 (Labels or instructions) and 2.4.7 (Focus visible).